kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 Having been a front-end developer for my entire career, I could only go as far as naming the things that I imagined I would need&mdash;a 'server', a 'database', an 'authentication' system, a 'host', a 'domain name', but _how_... _where_... and _what_..._I..I don..I don't even_... 😭

-Now, I knew my life would have been easier if I'd decided to use those abstract tools like 'create-react-app', 'firebase SDK', 'ORM', and 'one-click-deployment' services; the ode of '_Don't reinvent the wheel.
+Now, I knew my life would have been easier if I'd decided to use one of those abstract tools like 'create-react-app', 'firebase SDK', 'ORM', and 'one-click-deployment' services; the ode of '_Don't reinvent the wheel.
 Iterate fast_'.
 But there were a few things I wanted my decisions to meet:

 - No vendor lock-in &mdash; This ruled out using the Firebase SDK all over my codebase.
 Including the 'create-react-app', because ejecting it forces me to inherit and maintain its massive tooling infrastructure.
 - Simplicity & Minimalistic &mdash; Cut having to learn new opinionated syntax and pattern.
-This ruled out 1) Project generators that output complex architecture and layers of boilerplate codes, 2) Using third-party libraries such as 'knex.js' or 'sequalize' ORM.
+This ruled out 1) Project generators that output complex architecture and layers of boilerplate codes, 2) Using third-party libraries such as 'knex.js' or 'sequelize' ORM.
 - Pay-as-you-need &mdash; I wanted to keep my operating cost proportional to the usage level.
-This ruled out many services such as 'one-click-deployment'.
+This ruled out services such as 'one-click-deployment'.

 To be fair though, I got the following things going for me: